Pattern matching

 An alternative pattern is used to match one alternative of a choice type.

-Here, callee-expression is syntactically an expression that is valid as the callee in a function call expression, and an alternative pattern is syntactically a function call expression whose argument list contains at least one proper-pattern.
+Here, callee-expression is syntactically an expression that is valid as the callee in a function call expression, and an alternative pattern is syntactically a function call expression whose argument list may contain proper patterns.

 The pattern matches if the active alternative in the scrutinee is the specified alternative, and the arguments of the alternative match the given tuple pattern (if any).